aza-ali/speech-to-text-in-python/README.md

-Goal: Transcribe audio to text using Python using local processing without sending sensitive data to the cloud.
+Goal: Transcribe audio to text using local processing without sending sensitive data to the cloud.

 Key Features: